franklinqin0/blog/docs/algo/word-ladder.md

 ### BFS w/ HashMap

-Now BFS is no longer layered, but turn `vis` into a HashMap to store number of transformations.
+Now BFS is no longer layered, but turn `vis` into a hashmap to store number of transformations.

 ```py {11,17,22}
 class Solution: